 (a) Make a finding adverse to the accused; and

-(b) Pursuant to rule 3701-64-05 of the Administrative Code, report the finding to the nurse aide registry or appropriate licensure authority, whichever is applicable, the long-term care facility or a residential care facility where the incident occurred, any other long-term care facility or a residential care facility known by the director to be using the accused to provide services to residents at the time of his or her finding, and the appropriate law enforcement official.
+(b) Pursuant to rule 3701-64-05 of the Administrative Code, report the finding to the nurse aide registry, the appropriate licensure authority, or other relevant entity that would benefit from the notice, whichever is applicable, the long-term care facility or a residential care facility where the incident occurred, any other long-term care facility or a residential care facility known by the director to be using the accused to provide services to residents at the time of his or her finding, and the appropriate law enforcement official.

-(F) The director first shall provide the written notice to the accused by certified mail, return receipt requested, or by sending it by personal delivery to the accused.
+(F) The director first shall provide the written notice to the accused by certified mail, return receipt requested, or by sending it by personal delivery to the accused's last known address.

-(2) If a certified mail notice is returned to the director with an endorsement which shows that the envelope was unclaimed, the director then may send the notice to the accused by ordinary mail.
-The notice shall be deemed to have been received by the accused three days after mailing if the ordinary mail envelope is not returned with an endorsement showing failure of delivery.
+(1) If a certified mail notice is returned because the party fails to claim the notice, the director then may send the notice to the accussed's last known address by ordinary mail.
+The notice shall be deemed complete when the certificate of mailing is obtained unless the notice is returned showing failure of delivery.